 Types of Myopia Control

 There are three widely accepted types of myopia control treatments: Lenses, a Change in Environment, and Medications.
-Optometrists in Dallas TX and throughout the country use different methods, and at the Institute for Control of Eye Myopia we help determine which type or types of myopia control will yield the best results for you or your child.
+Optometrists throughout the country use different methods, and at the Institute for Control of Eye Myopia we help determine which type or types of myopia control will yield the best results for you or your child.

 Custom contact and eyeglass lenses have proven to effectively control the symptoms of myopia.
 Ortho-K lenses, bifocal contact lenses, and glasses are all methods used by optometrists to prevent the progression of myopia.
 Still others prefer that their patients don’t wear such corrective lenses, that the lenses themselves lead to the progression of the patient’s vision problems.
 This kind of disagreement is why we at the Institute for Control of Eye Myopia tailor our services to the individual needs of each patient.